 Massasoit Ousamequin.
 Ever heard of him?
-He was a famous leader among the Wampanoag people – the people who had lived on the land we call New England for thousands of years before the Mayflower showed up in 1620
+He was a famous leader among the Pokanoket people – the people who had lived on the land we call New England, for thousands of years before the Mayflower showed up in 1620

 The history of what happened following that famous voyage nearly four-hundred years ago, assigns only a minor part to Massasoit Ousamequin.
 However, without his leadership and intervention, more famous people such as William Bradford, Myles Standish, William Brewster, John Carver, and Edward Winslow might not have lived long enough to make the history books at all.